a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-1.md

 ### Flask-CORS

-[Flask-CORS](https://flask-cors.readthedocs.io/en/latest/) is a Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.
+<a href="https://flask-cors.readthedocs.io/en/latest/" target="_blank">Flask-CORS</a> is a Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.
 Using this extension to enable CORS for all routes (as is the case in this project) is extremely simple.
 As you will see shortly, the entire process involves initializing the extension with the Flask application instance with default values.

 ### Flask-SQLAlchemy

-[Flask-SQLAlchemy](http://flask-sqlalchemy.palletsprojects.com/en/2.x/) is a Flask extension that adds support for [SQLAlchemy](https://www.sqlalchemy.org/) and makes integrating the ORM with your Flask application simple.
+<a href="http://flask-sqlalchemy.palletsprojects.com/en/2.x/" target="_blank">Flask-SQLAlchemy</a> is a Flask extension that adds support for <a href="https://www.sqlalchemy.org/" target="_blank">SQLAlchemy</a> and makes integrating the ORM with your Flask application simple.
 If you are unfamiliar with SQLAlchemy, the description below from the official documentation is a perfect summation:

 <blockquote cite="https://docs.sqlalchemy.org/en/13/orm/tutorial.html"><p>The <strong>SQLAlchemy Object Relational Mapper</strong> presents a method of associating user-defined Python classes with database tables, and instances of those classes (objects) with rows in their corresponding tables.
 It includes a system that transparently synchronizes all changes in state between objects and their related rows, called a unit of work, as well as a system for expressing database queries in terms of the user defined classes and their defined relationships between each other.</p></blockquote>

-I know, it sounds like magic.
-[Another key feature](https://docs.sqlalchemy.org/en/13/core/engines.html) of SQLALchemy is that the type of database you use (MySQL, SQLite, PostgreSQL, etc.) is almost completely irrelevent (it comes into play if you need to use a feature that is only supported by a specific backend).
+I know, it sounds like magic. <a href="https://docs.sqlalchemy.org/en/13/core/engines.html" target="_blank">Another key feature</a> of SQLALchemy is that the type of database you use (MySQL, SQLite, PostgreSQL, etc.) is almost completely irrelevent (it comes into play if you need to use a feature that is only supported by a specific backend).
 For example, you could have your API configured to use a PostgreSQL database in production, and use a simple SQLite file as the backend in your test and development environments.
 There would be no need to change any code to support each configuration, which, again sounds like magic.

 ### Flask-Migrate (Alembic)

-[Alembic](https://pypi.org/project/alembic/) is a database migrations tool created by the author of SQLAlchemy, and [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) is a Flask extension that adds Alembic's operations to the Flask CLI.
+<a href="https://pypi.org/project/alembic/" target="_blank">Alembic</a> is a database migrations tool created by the author of SQLAlchemy, and <a href="https://flask-migrate.readthedocs.io/en/latest/" target="_blank">Flask-Migrate</a> is a Flask extension that adds Alembic's operations to the Flask CLI.
 A database migration is a set of changes to a database schema (e.g., add new table, update foreign key relationships, etc.), similar to a commit in a version-control system.
 With Flask-Migrate, each migration is represented as a script of SQL statements, allowing you to "upgrade" a database to apply the schema changes or "downgrade" and undo the changes.
 This makes the process of deploying database changes to a production environment safe and easy; simply create a migration script when your changes have been tested and verified, then run the migration script in the production environment to apply the changes.

 ### Pytest